British History According To Britain

 What happened: Thousands of Catholic refugees in Northern Ireland fled to the Republic of Ireland as they were treated as second class citizens by the British government and its institutions.
 Catholics suffered discrimination in jobs, voting, policing, access to essentials services and housing.
 Loyalist and Republican paramilitary groups carry out violent campaigns.

 British history’s account: The IRA appeared out of nowhere overnight and began its terrorism campaign.
 Normal ordinary Catholics not affiliated with the IRA are a figment of your imagination.
 It’s so mean, we didn’t even do proper atrocities here to justify the level of opposition.
 They were mini-atrocities.
-Also, maybe, don’t look up the multiple massacres British soldiers on people that were technically British citizens.
+Also, maybe, don’t look up the multiple massacres British soldiers carried out on people that were technically British citizens.
 Bonus content: 1066!

 This is the first in a 1,456-part series focusing on British history.
 Check back tomorrow for part 2.